LivLilli/Brain-network-study-during-resting-states/README.md

 4) community detection

-Details on mandatory and optional analyses are provided below.

 >## Dataset

 The EEG data are available from (<a href="https://physionet.org/content/eegmmidb/1.0.0/">PhysioNet, “EEG Motor Movement/Imagery Dataset”</a>).
 The whole dataset contains data acquired from 109 subjects, each containing 14 runs (files) of acquisition.
 Only the first two runs (SxxxR01 and SxxxR02) are relevant for this project: R01 is recorded during eyes-open (EO) resting state; R02 is recorded during eyes-closed (EC) resting state.

-Select the subject according to the group you belong to (our subject will be the <b>S003</b> one).
 Data is provided in EDF files (European Data Format).
 This format includes metadata, among which the sampling frequency and the channel labels.
-Several tools to read this format are freely available.
-For instance, a Python package can be found on <a href="https://github.com/holgern/pyedflib/blob/master/demo/readEDFFile.py">Github</a>, a Matlab mfile on <a href="https://it.mathworks.com/matlabcentral/fileexchange/31900-edfread">MatlabCentral</a>, an R package on <a href="https://cran.r-project.org/web/packages/edfReader/">CRAN </a>(untested).
-As last option, if you cannot find a suitable tool for the programming language you chose you can use the <a href ="https://archive.physionet.org/cgi-bin/atm/ATM">PhysiobankATM utility</a> to export data in text (CSV) format.

 >## Tasks

-The analysis will be organized in tasks.
-At least one task per topic (“mandatory analysis”) must be carried out.
-Optional analyses are associated with a difficulty class, ranging from ‘A’ (easiest) to ‘E’ (most difficult).
-At least 6 optional analyses of class ‘C’ or higher must be carried out in the project.

-The list of mandatory and optional tasks follows:

 >### 1. Connectivity graph